Gregory of Nazianzus: Second Ecumenical Council and retirement to Nazianzus

 Returning to his homeland of Cappadocia, Gregory once again resumed his position as bishop of Nazianzus.
 He spent the next year combating the local Apollinarian heretics and struggling with periodic illness.
 He also began composing De Vita Sua, his autobiographical poem.
 By the end of 383 he found his health too feeble to cope with episcopal duties.
-Gregory established Eulalius as bishop of Nazianzus and then withdrew into the solitude of Arianzum.
-After enjoying six peaceful years in retirement at his family estate, he died on 25 January in 390.
+Gregory established Eulalius as bishop of Nazianzus and then withdrew into the solitude of Arianzus.
+After enjoying six peaceful years in retirement at his family estate, he died on 25 January 390.

 Gregory faced stark choices throughout his life: Should he pursue studies as a rhetor or philosopher?
 Would a monastic life be more appropriate than public ministry?
 Was it better to blaze his own path or follow the course mapped for him by his father and Basil?
 Gregory's writings illuminate the conflicts which both tormented and motivated him.
 Biographers suggest that it was this dialectic which defined him, forged his character, and inspired his search for meaning and truth.

 Legacy

 Theological and other works

 Gregory's most significant theological contributions arose from his defense of the doctrine of the Trinity.
-He is especially noted for his contributions to the field of pneumatology—that is, theology concerning the nature of the Holy Spirit.
+He is especially noted for his contributions to the field of pneumatology — that is, theology concerning the nature of the Holy Spirit.
 In this regard, Gregory is the first to use the idea of procession to describe the relationship between the Spirit and the Godhead: "The Holy Spirit is truly Spirit, coming forth from the Father indeed but not after the manner of the Son, for it is not by generation but by procession, since I must coin a word for the sake of clearness."
 Although Gregory does not fully develop the concept, the idea of procession would shape most later thought about the Holy Spirit.

 He emphasized that Jesus did not cease to be God when he became a man, nor did he lose any of his divine attributes when he took on human nature.
 Furthermore, Gregory asserted that Christ was fully human, including a full human soul.
 He also proclaimed the eternality of the Holy Spirit, saying that the Holy Spirit's actions were somewhat hidden in the Old Testament but much clearer since the ascension of Jesus into Heaven and the descent of the Holy Spirit at the feast of Pentecost.